GregPK/gkaczorek.com/_posts/2014-01-02-a-simple-and-dependable-multi-room-audio-setup.markdown

 layout: post
 title: "A simple and dependable multi-room audio setup"
 date: 2014-01-02 12:13
-comments: true
 ---

+A cheap way to have multi-room audio using OS software and RaspberryPi's.

 ## The need

 I wanted to have a simple way to stream audio in all the rooms of my apartment at once.
 Surely not a complicated matter, eh?

 Research ensued, which led me through a succession of forums and blogs giving advice on bluetooth speakers, closed pricy systems and the ever so useful recomendations like "use headphones".

 To reiterate, my needs were: